kvasdopil/food/README.md

 - **US-17**: As a user, I want to remove individual tag filters or clear all filters so I can adjust my search criteria. ✅ **Implemented**: Individual tags can be removed via X button on each tag; the clear button in the search bar removes both search query and all active tags.
 - **US-18**: As a user, I want tag filters to persist in the URL so I can bookmark filtered views and share them with others. ✅ **Implemented**: Tag filters are stored in URL query parameters.
 - **US-19**: As a user, I want tags to be clickable buttons so I can easily filter recipes. ✅ **Implemented**: Tags are clickable buttons that toggle filters.
+- **US-40**: As a user, I want to click on tags on recipe pages to navigate to the feed filtered by that tag so I can discover similar recipes. ✅ **Implemented**: Tags on recipe detail pages are clickable links (using Next.js Link) that navigate to `/feed` with the selected tag as a filter.
+Tags use the "link" variant of TagChip for proper semantic HTML and browser link behavior (shows URL on hover, supports right-click to open in new tab).

 #### Favorites